mattia-rampazzo/bdt_project/README.md

-# Project title
+# PollenSense: A Data-Driven System for Personalized Allergy Recommendations

 ##  Abstract

-This repository contains the source code and documentation for the 'project title' project, part of the course of Big Data Technologes at the University of Trento.
+This repository contains the source code and documentation for the 'PollenSense project, part of the course of Big Data Technologes at the University of Trento.
 The primary goal of the project is to provide real-time health recommendations to individuals affected by pollen allergies.
 By leveraging data from diverse sources such as meteorological APIs, wearable health devices, and user-reported symptoms and conditions, this system offers personalized advice to minimize allergen exposure and improve quality of life.

 ## Technologies